dhruvtalwar18/Mahindra_ADAS_System/README.md

 2. Feed the found properties to the MATLAB code(Final_car.m)
 3. Give the correct video path on which the code is to be run and run the code

-MATLAB 2019b was used for the generation of the result below
+MATLAB 2019b was used for the generation of the result below.
+ALso the MATLAB ADAS toolbox needs to be installed as a pre-requisit

 <h1><p align="left">Results</p></h1>